Music: Velvet Underground

 Lou Reed: The engineer said, "I don't have to listen to this.
 I'll put it in record, and then I'm leaving.
 When you're done, come get me."

-Shaggy Dog Story: "The Gift" (guy mails himself to girlfriend, gets killed), "Sister Ray" (huge debauched party, someone gets shot), "Lady Godiva's Operation" (transsexual goes to have some operation, gets a botched lobotomy from a sloppy doctor and dies).
+- Shaggy Dog Story: "The Gift" (guy mails himself to girlfriend and gets killed), "Sister Ray" (huge debauched party, someone gets shot), "Lady Godiva's Operation" (transsexual goes to have some operation, gets a botched lobotomy from a sloppy doctor and dies).

-Take That: The "Evil Mothers" who'll tell you that "Everything is just dirt" in "Sweet Jane" may have been referencing The Mothers of Invention, who's leader, the notoriously cynical and cantankerous Frank Zappa, had a significant rivalry with Lou Reed.
+- Take That: The "Evil Mothers" who'll tell you that "Everything is just dirt" in "Sweet Jane" may have been referencing The Mothers Of Invention, whose leader Frank Zappa was regarded by Lou Reed as a rival note .

-Three Chords and the Truth: They're legendary for it.
-They did throw in things besides guitars, but at least on their first two albums, it was all guitar-bass-drums-viola.
+- Three Chords and the Truth: They're legendary for it.
+They threw in things besides guitars, but at least on their first two albums, it was guitar-bass-drums-viola.

 Lou Reed: One chord is fine.
 Two chords... that's pushing it.
 Three chords and it's jazz.

 - Transsexual: "Lady Godiva's Operation".